-The Pink Agenda has raised more than $3.5 million to fund breast cancer research and care.
+The Pink Agenda has raised nearly $6 million to fund breast cancer research and care.

 Raising money so that we can improve the lives of those suffering from breast cancer while simultaneously working to improve their odds is a big undertaking.
 To ensure that we fund the projects and programs that will make a real difference, The Pink Agenda works with some of the world’s foremost authorities on breast cancer to guide our grantmaking.
 TPA makes two types of grants – research grants and direct care grants.

 We rely on the Breast Cancer Research Foundation’s (BCRF) esteemed Scientific Advisory Board (SAB) to guide our research-related grantmaking.
 Based on the belief that some of the most important advances in understanding the disease will come when we allow brilliant minds to pursue some of their most creative theories, BCRF’s SAB invites select scientists from leading universities and academic medical centers around the world to submit proposals outlining creative new directions in clinical and/or translational research that are in need of seed funding.